• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Réséda Jaune

-Since ancient times, the yellow reseda is one of the most used plants in the manufacture of yellow tinctures.
+Since ancient times, yellow reseda has been one of the most widely used plants in the manufacture of yellow dyes.

 • THE COMMON BISCUTELLE •